ropensci/opencage/README.md

 ## Multiple results

 Forward geocoding typically returns multiple results.
-Regarding these ambigious results, the API doc [states](https://opencagedata.com/api#ambiguous-results): “When forward geocoding we may find multiple valid matches.
+Regarding these ambiguous results, the API doc [states](https://opencagedata.com/api#ambiguous-results): “When forward geocoding we may find multiple valid matches.
 Many places have the same or similar names.
 In this case the geocoder will return multiple